 (i) This category includes all upstream (i.e., cradle-to-gate) emissions from the production of products purchased by the reporting year.
 Ferrovial considered the most relevant materials from the environment and total purchases side (Timber, paper, steal, asphalt, concrete and water) that are used in products that we supply.
-Enablon is the platform used to gather the data required to obtain the quantity of materials purchased and to write the The Annual Report.
+Enablon is the platform used to gather the data required to obtain the quantity of materials purchased and to write the Annual Report.
 To calculate emissions, we use 2015 DEFRA Conversion Factors: Annex 14 "Indirect emissions resulting from Material Consumption and Waste Disposal" for materials and waste and Annex 9 "Bioenergy & Water Conversion Factor Tables" for water.
 These emission factors used are in line with GHG Protocol Scope 3 Guidance and include total CO2, CH4 and N2O emissions in units of CO2e (CO2 equivalent).
 The GWP used for CO2 is 1, for CH4 is 21 and N2O is 310. (ii) We considered quantity of the most relevant materials from the environment and total purchases.
-These data are reported annually by businesses for compiling the Annual Report and are audited and verified in accordance with ISAE 3400 "Assurance Engagements other than Audits or Reviews of Historical Financial Information" by Deloitte.
+These data are reported annually by businesses for compiling the Annual Report and are audited and verified in accordance with ISAE 3000 "Assurance Engagements other than Audits or Reviews of Historical Financial Information" by Deloitte.
 Furthermore, data, methodology and emissions of this section have been audited and verified in accordance with ISAE 3410 "Assurance Engagements on Greenhouse Gas Statements" PwC.
-Therefore the quality of data and emissions reported is high. (iii) The calculation methodology consist of multiplying the amount of materials, reported (Tons) by the conversion factor of each material purchased (Theq.CO2/Tons of materials and waste and Annex 9 "Bioenergy & Water Conversion Factors: Annex 14 "Indirect emissions resulting from Material Consumption and Waste Disposal" for materials and waste and Annex 9 "Bioenergy & Water Conversion Factors is a cordinate with ISAE 3410 "Assurance Engagements on Greenhouse Gas Statements" PwC.
-Therefore the quality of data and emissions reported is high.
+Therefore the quality of data and emissions reported is high. (iii) The calculation methodology consists of multiplying the amount of materials, reported (Tons) by the conversion factor of each material purchased (Tneq.CO2/Tons of material).
+We used 2015 DEFRA Conversion Factors: Annex 14 "Indirect emissions resulting from Material Consumption and Waste Disposal" for materials and waste and Annex 9 "Bioenergy & Water Conversion Factors: Annex 14 "Indirect emission factors include the transportation part that are included in section "Upstream transportation and distribution".
+In order not to double the emiss